U.S. Route 6 in Utah: Thistle landslide

 Starting in early 1983, US-6 was a discontinuous route for eight months, due to a massive landslide that destroyed the town of Thistle.
 During this time, traffic was routed on two detours.
 One, via Salina, was over 200 mi long and took traffic almost 100 mi from the route of US-6.
 The other, via Duchesne, was shorter.
 However, this detour traversed steep grades and was not recommended for trucks.
 The night before the rebuilt US-6 opened, the highway stubs at either side of the landslide were filled with tens of miles of trucks, the drivers tired of the lost revenue from the long detours.
 The landslide remains the most costly in the history of the U.S.

 Realignment in Utah Valley

-Prior to 1995, US-6 passed directly through the cities of Payson, Salem, and Spanish Fork along what is now SR-198, and the four-lane expressway that ran from I-15 at Spanish Fork southeast to Moark Junction was known as State Route 214 (SR-214).
-However, in 1995, US-6 was moved onto SR-214, completely eliminating that route and introducing a concurrency with I-15.
+Prior to 1995, US-6 passed directly through the cities of Payson, Salem, and Spanish Fork along what is now SR-198, and the four-lane expressway that connected I-15 in northern Spanish Fork southeast with Moark Junction was known as State Route 214 (SR-214), from I-15 to East 800 North, and State Route 105 (SR-105) from East 800 North to Moark Junction.
+However, in 1995, US-6 was moved onto SR-214, eliminating that route and introducing a concurrency with I-15.
 The old alignment between Santaquin and Moark Junction became a new SR-198.